aws-samples/communication-developer-services-reference-architectures/Pinpoint_Custom_Channel_Attachment/README.md

 # Amazon Pinpoint custom channel in journeys for email attachments

 Amazon Pinpoint currently doesn't support attachments when sending emails via Campaigns or Journeys.
-Customers have to use the Amazon SES SendRawMessage API operation to include attachments, which lacks other features such as customer segmentation and scheduling.
+Customers have to use the Amazon SES SendRawMessage API operation to attach files, which lacks features such as customer segmentation and scheduling.

 Email attachments are key to many use cases, some of them are:
 - Monthly bills (specific to the recipient)